Judas Iscariot, the Betrayer of Jesus

 Judas as a disciple

 As a disciple, Judas received little attention in the Gospel accounts during Jesus’ ministry—the Bible doesn’t even say how he became a disciple.
 We can assume he accompanied Jesus and the other disciples as Jesus preached and healed among the Jews.
-He is listed a few places with the other disciples, including Mark 3:14-19, Matthew 10:2-4, and Luke 6:13-16.
+He is listed in a few places with the other disciples, including Mark 3:14-19, Matthew 10:2-4, and Luke 6:13-16.

 “[Judas] was a thief, and had the money box; and he used to take what was put in it” (John 12:6, NKJV).